objcio/articles/2015-02-10-photo-extensions.md

 of the photos from an iPhone camera.
 There are several things you can do to keep the memory usage of your photo editing extension to a minimum:

-- __Work with the display-sized image__ When beginning the edit process, the system provides an image suitably scaled for the screen.
+- __Work with the display-sized image.__ When beginning the edit process, the system provides an image suitably scaled for the screen.
 Using this instead of the original for the interactive editing phase will require significantly less memory.
-- __Limit the number of Core Graphics contexts__ Although it might seem like the way to work with images, a Core Graphics context is essentially just a big chunk of memory.
+- __Limit the number of Core Graphics contexts.__ Although it might seem like the way to work with images, a Core Graphics context is essentially just a big chunk of memory.
 If you need to use contexts, then keep the number to a minimum.
 Reuse them where possible, and decide whether you're using the best approach.
-- __Use the GPU__ Whether it be through Core Image or a third-party framework such as GPUImage, you can keep memory down by chaining filters together and eliminating the requirement for intermediate buffers.
+- __Use the GPU.__ Whether it be through Core Image or a third-party framework such as GPUImage, you can keep memory down by chaining filters together and eliminating the requirement for intermediate buffers.